netguru-training/hackatron/README.md

 # Setup
 Nothing out of ordinary here, good ol' `bundle install` followed by `rake db:setup` will set you straight on the path to

+# Testimonials

+> Our annual revenue skyrocketed by 311% within 1 month of using HACKATRON!
+~ Google

+> My laundry is an order of magnitude cleaner, since I've started using Hackatron!!!
+~ Jessica

+> Too bad I didn't invest in it when I had the chance!
+~ Warren Buffet

+> Da BOMB!
+~ Jay-Z

+> 'Tis one cool app.
+I use it daily.
+~ Aristotle